cetracker/cetracker.github.io/data-export.md

 SELECT * FROM TOURBIKE;
 ```

-## Extrakting the Data using DBeaver
+## Extracting the Data using DBeaver

 ### Setup